 Note that in this case the ED (MD) moments depend only on the ED (MD) polarizability of the isolated single particles.

-Under oblique illumination ($\theta\ne 0$), an ED-MD interaction arises in the system: in the TE case of Eqs.~(\ref{py},\ref{mz}), $p_y$ and $m_z$, and in the TM case of Eqs.~(\ref{my},\ref{pz}), $m_y$ and $p_z$ are determined by both the ED and MD polarizabilities of isolated single particles.
+Under oblique illumination ($\theta\ne 0^\circ$), an ED-MD interaction arises in the system: in the TE case of Eqs.~(\ref{py},\ref{mz}), $p_y$ and $m_z$, and in the TM case of Eqs.~(\ref{my},\ref{pz}), $m_y$ and $p_z$ are determined by both the ED and MD polarizabilities of isolated single particles.
 This in turn indicates a coupling between the corresponding ED and MD moments.
 In Eqs.~(\ref{rTE}-\ref{tTM}), we have combined in square brackets, the dipole moments interacting with each other in the metasurface under the condition of oblique incidence of illuminating plane wave.
-The main advantage of the analytical CDM formulation is that it allows us to straightforwardly analyze the coupling effect between ED and MD.
-For example, in the case of TE-polarized illumination $p_y$ and $m_z$ (for the TM case, $m_y$ and $p_z$) are coupled via the parameter $g_x$ while the $m_x$ (for the TM case, $p_x$) component is independent.
-Within CDM, the coupling parameter $g_x$ can be turned on/off in the simulations, allowing detailed studies on the specific role of the coupling.
+The main advantage of the analytical CDM formulation is that it enables a straightforward analysis of the coupling effect between ED and MD.
+For example, in the case of TE-polarised illumination $p_y$ and $m_z$ (for the TM case, $m_y$ and $p_z$) are coupled via the parameter $g_x$ while the $m_x$ (for the TM case, $p_x$) component is independent.
+Within the CDM, the coupling parameter $g_x$ can be turned on and off in the simulations, allowing detailed studies on the specific role of the coupling.

-To demonstrate the applicability of CDM, we compared the reflectance and transmittance spectra of the metasurface, with parameters as in Fig.~\ref{fig:t_g_exp}, calculated using CDM and full-wave numerical simulations.
-As shown in Fig.~S4, CDM shows excellent agreement with the numerical results, confirming its applicability.
-To clearly demonstrate the dipole coupling, in the following we focus on the reflective properties of the metasurface, which are determined only by the contribution of scattered waves, but the same considerations govern the transmission.
+To demonstrate the applicability of the CDM, we compared the reflectance and transmittance spectra of the metasurface, with parameters as in Fig.~\ref{fig:t_g_exp}, calculated using CDM and full-wave numerical simulations.
+These show excellent agreement with the numerical results (Fig.~S4), confirming its applicability.
+To clearly demonstrate the dipole coupling, in the following we focus on the reflective properties of the metasurface, which are determined only by the contribution of scattered waves.
+The same considerations govern the transmission.